 Read reviews for the Edisto by Dagger as submitted by your fellow paddlers.
 All of the reviews are created and written by paddlers like you, so be sure to submit your own review and be part of the community!

 Not awesome at any task, so if you have a specific repeat use then it may be your second boat.

+Will weathercock once waves and wind increase.
 Go with the rudder if needing more straight line control.

 Like I said, hip turns very well for a longer boat, but length could get you stuck on a narrow river.

 I have enjoyed this boat on flat water lakes in mid TN, surfing the Gulf, and it was even big fun on the Hiwassee River typically reserved for play boats.

 I don't mind it's slower speed, but I do like it's ability to handle gentle whitewater and rivers.
 I'm looking into getting a canoe eventually, but for now, I like being able to fish from the Edisto and use it for a bunch of different activities.
 I love kayaking the more I do it, but I don't see myself going on major sea expeditions.
 But if I wanted to do that, I'd probably need to find a new boat.

 I am looking at getting another boat for my boyfriend and I think I'd like to go with this one (may need to find it used or get it's newer version, the Savannah) or perhaps a Perception.
 But with the few additions that I mentioned (rudder, thigh braces, additional deck rigging), I think I made a really good purchase. (first time kayak, bought from Rutabaga in WI).